data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/mailru.md

          | 1G | Files larger than 1Gb will be uploaded directly.
          | 3G | Choose this option if you have less than 3Gb free on local disk.

-   --mailru-user-agent
-      HTTP user agent used internally by client.

-      Defaults to "rclone/VERSION" or "--user-agent" provided on command line.

-   --mailru-pass
-      Password.

-      This must be an app password - rclone will not work with your normal password.
-See the Configuration section in the docs for how to make an app password.

    --mailru-speedup-max-memory
       Files larger than the size given below will always be hashed on disk.